awsdocs/amazon-sns-developer-guide/doc_source/sms_publish-to-topic.md

         Console.WriteLine(pubResponse.MessageId);
 }

-//<create topic method>
+//<create topic operation>

-//<subscribe to topic method>
+//<subscribe to topic operation>
 ```

-Amazon SNS will attempt to deliver that message to every phone number that is subscribed to the topic\.
+Amazon SNS attempts to deliver that message to every phone number that is subscribed to the topic\.

-This example constructs the `publishRequest` object and assigns the topic Amazon Resource Name \(ARN\) and the message\.
-The `publishResponse` object captures the message ID returned by Amazon SNS\.
+This example constructs the `publishRequest` object and assigns the topic ARN and the message\.
+The `publishResponse` object captures the message ID that Amazon SNS returns\.

-When you run this example, the message ID is displayed in the console output window of your IDE:
+When you run this example, the console output window of your IDE displays the message ID:

 ```
 9b888f80-15f7-5c30-81a2-c4511a3f5229